 Here is an example of our history binder for Cycle 3:

 Grant also loves to include his map tracings (have you read my post about Geography and CC?) and other goodies in the memory work binder.

 The sky is the limit when you are notebooking!

 Notebooking allows for a lot of structure, yet much creativity with the weekly memory work.

 Once I figured out that memory work really is enough, homeschool became much more simple.

-We review the memory work each morning, and then Grant gets to work in his notebook.
+We review the memory work each morning during our morning time and then Grant gets to work in his notebook.